kellewic/llm/README.md

 - Create a RandomForestAgent to call the random forest model and return the result
 - Train a linear regression model
 - Create an EnsembleAgent that uses the Specialist, Frontier, and RandomForest agents to gather their prices.
 It then runs them against a linear regression model to provide its own price
+- Create a deal scanner that scrapes RSS feed for deals and have gpt-4o-mini sort through them
+-